ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 With {{site.data.keyword.Bluemix_notm}}, you can scale or resize your instance as your data needs grows.
 We offer auto-scaling and manual scaling from UI, CLI, and APIs.
 However, you should be careful as you resize your instance.
 If your scaling is taking longer, it could be for one of the following reasons:

 a.
-Customer’s instance is already in the largest instance (cores*rams), and there is no bigger cluster available to move their workload at the moment.
+Your instance is already in the largest instance (cores*rams), and there is no bigger cluster available to move their workload at the moment.
 In this case, a new cluster is formed and their instance is moved, which can take upto 90 minutes.  — Shashank: Not sure if we shall write this?
 Seems weakness at our side at our side.
 Perhaps a rephrase?

 b.
 Customer has reduced its memory drastically (eg: from 16GB RAM to 10GB RAM), however, their data store size (disk) is higher eg: 11GB.
 In these cases, there is not sufficient space in RAM to read data from disk, and formation might get stuck.

-Solutions:
+### Solutions:
 {: tsResolve}

 a.
 Redis is single threaded.
 Customers are expected to use 3-5 threads at max.
 This will increase the probability of a cluster availability.
 It is rare to have redis cluster or high Cores.

 b.
-Ask customers to increase their RAM and DISK based on their IO needs
+Ask customers to increase their RAM and DISK based on their IO needs.

 c.
 Customers should not reduce their RAM drastically.
-Gradual decrement is advised
+Gradual decrement is advised.

 There should be watermark memory left for Redis to perform its inherent processes.
 {: note}